-This system can save you money on your energy costs since it operates at a higher efficiency than traditional systems, as it only needs to cool or heat the area where it’s installed rather than wasting energy on an entire house.
+This system can save you money on your energy costs since it operates more efficiently than traditional systems, as it only needs to cool or heat the area where it's installed rather than wasting energy on an entire house.
 Additionally, because there are no air ducts, they require less maintenance over time, saving you even more money in the long run.

 Add A Flap to the Dryer Vent

 Adding a flap to the dryer vent is an easy and cost-effective way to prevent leaks.
 This simple addition can help keep your dryer running efficiently and ensure the airflow from your vents properly.
-It also helps to reduce any potential fire hazards caused by lint build-up inside the dryer vent.
-It’s important to note that a flap should be installed at least three feet away from the opening of the dryer vent, so it doesn’t block any airflow.
+It also helps reduce fire hazards caused by lint build-up inside the dryer vent.
+It's important to note that a flap should be installed at least three feet away from the opening of the dryer vent so it doesn't block any airflow.

 Installing a flap is also an effective way to protect against pests, such as birds or rodents, getting into your home through the dryer vent.
-If you’re unsure how to install a flap, there are many tutorials online, or you can consult a professional for assistance.
+If you need help installing a flap, there are many tutorials online, or you can consult a professional for assistance.
 Adding a flap to the dryer vent is an easy and affordable project that can help prevent dangerous leaks and fires in the future.